mathpere/grails-hibernate-search-plugin/README.md

 #### Define named analyzers

-Named analyzers are global and can be defined within Config.groovy as following:
+Named analyzers are global and can be defined within application.groovy as following:

 ```groovy